Les-Bell/eipaddress/README.md

 references, and the size of the keys used to map the attribute names to the referenced objects.
 Another consideration is that class attributes do not add to the size of an object instance, nor do references to built-in objects.
-The `sizes` module provides a `sizeof` function that takes all of these considerations, and more, into account, to return a more accurate measure for the size of an object.
+The `sizes.py` module in this repository provides a `sizeof` function that takes all of these considerations, and more, into account, to return a more accurate measure for the size of an object.
 This function has been used to compare the sizes of the objects used by the eipaddress and ipaddress modules.

 ## Cached Attributes